-As at 31 December 2016, the Group has non-cancellable operating lease commitments of RMB851 million as disclosed in note 39.
+As at 31 December 2017, the Group has non-cancellable operating lease commitments of RMB963 million as disclosed in note 40.
 A preliminary assessment indicates that these arrangements will meet the definition of a lease under IFRS 16, and hence the Group will recognise a right-of-use asset and a corresponding liability in respect of all these leases unless they qualify for low value or short-term leases upon the application of IFRS 16.
-In addition, the application of new requirements may result changes in measurement, presentation and disclosure as indicated above.
-However, it is not practicable to provide a reasonable estimate of the financial effect until the directors of the Company complete a detailed review.
+In addition, the application of new requirements may result in changes in measurement, presentation and disclosure as indicated above.